adbacker/spam/readme.md

 Look at test/smoke/TableTests.ts for examples.
 This loads the tabletest.html in the same directory and exercises the TableQuery logic against it.

+At this point in our journey we've yet to talk about/implement table column logic.
+Looking at src/validator/ValidateOwnerInTableResults we're still using hardcoded column names for validation.
+We'll abstract those out in a bit for more flexibility.